 What is a Police Service Board?

-A Police Service Board is a civilian oversight body and local board of a municipality that governs the municipality’s police service through its authority from the Community Safety and Policing Act (CSPA) to ensure that adequate and effective police services are provided.
+A PSB is a civilian oversight body and local board of a municipality that governs the municipality’s police service through its authority from the Community Safety and Policing Act (CSPA) to ensure that adequate and effective police services are provided.
 It must meet at least 4 times per year and members must follow the Members of Police Service Boards Code of Conduct.

 Adequate and effective policing means all of the following functions provided in accordance with the standards set out in the regulations, including the standards with respect to the avoidance of conflicts of interest, and with the requirements of the Canadian Charter of Rights and Freedoms and the Human Rights Code: